ouspg/trytls/README.md

 We hope to help you to test certificate handling easily.
-We support systematic and readily planned tests and try make integrating your favority language or library easy.
+We support systematic and readily planned tests and try make integrating your favorite language or library easy.

 ---